AnapalOne/xmonad-packed/README.md

 ## A custom [xmonad](https://xmonad.org) configuration with clickable workspaces and easy naviagation, packed with tons of [pre-installed packages](https://github.com/AnapalOne/xmonad-packed#list-of-packages) for Arch Linux.

 ![alt text](https://github.com/AnapalOne/xmonad/blob/main/2022-04-13_17-41.png "xmonad")
+> **Note:** `xmonad.hs` will have configurations for packages not included in this setup.
+Generally these will not cause problems or decrease the performance of xmonad, but if the extra lines of code bother you, feel free to remove them if you like.

 ## Requirements
 ### xmonad